-Currently the project has over 3,200 patients waiting for diagnosis, while as of the end of December 307 patients were on treatment, and 183 on a waiting list.
+Currently, the project has over 3,200 patients waiting for a diagnosis, while as of the end of December 307 patients were on treatment, and 183 on a waiting list.

-Phuong said she had travelled from her hometown 70 kilometres from Phnom Penh in order to seek treatment, and says that her father suffers chronic liver disease and suspects hepatitis C.
+Phuong said she had traveled from her hometown 70 kilometers from Phnom Penh in order to seek treatment and says that her father suffers chronic liver disease and suspects hepatitis C.

 “This is the first free of charge hepatitis C care in the country so it’s been very interesting to see the number of patients and where they are coming from,” says Le Paih.
 “44% come from outside Phnom Penh itself.
 Some are aware of their status, like Phuong, but most have no knowledge of this silent, deadly disease.”